 Any projects that support the productivity and competitiveness of Canadian green industries will be considered for the grant.
 This grant is available Canada-wide.

-Offered by the Government of Canada, the SmartStart grant provides funding up to $70,000 for startups.
+Offered by the Government of Canada, the SmartStart Seed grant provides funding up to $70,000 for startups.
 The only catch is you’ll need to be operating in the tech or innovation space in the province of Ontario.
 In addition, funding up to $7,500 is available for training and other professional support services.

 To be eligible, you’ll need to meet the following requirements:

 Be a first-time applicant

-- Be a Canadian citizen or a permanent resident
+Be a Canadian citizen or a permanent resident

-- Meet the age requirements
+Meet the age requirements

-- Own an incorporated Ontario-based start-up
+Own an incorporated Ontario-based start-up

-- Own your intellectual property
+Own your intellectual property

-- Match the main funding at a rate of 1:1
+Match the main funding at a rate of 1:1

 Obtain an endorsement

 This grant is available to businesses located in Ontario only.

-One of the larger grants out there, IRAP provides startups with funding between $50,000 to $500,000.
+One of the larger grants out there, the Industrial Research Assistance Program IRAP provides startups with funding between $50,000 to $500,000.
 Larger businesses tend to get more funding, however many small businesses are eligible for smaller grant amounts.
-The Industrial Research Assistance Program (IRAP) supports the development and commercialization of technology-driven products, services or processes in Canada.
+IRAP supports the development and commercialization of technology-driven products, services or processes in Canada.
 Technology can be new or improved, giving a wider range of applicants the chance to receive grant funds.

 This grant is available Canada-wide and in order to be eligible, you’ll need to have at least one full-time employee.
 The grant money will be issued before you incur the expenses, so if you’re thinking of applying, head online before you begin developing or advertising products or services.

-The SR&ED is not actually a grant, but rather a refundable tax credit.
+The SR&ED is not actually a startup grant, but rather a refundable tax credit.
 Claimed on your yearly taxes, this credit is geared toward startups and businesses conducting research and development toward products, services and processes.

 This refundable tax credit is available to all businesses Canada-wide.
 While it depends on the type of business you’re running, you could be eligible for a 15% refund on any research and development taking place at your business.

-This grant offers up to $10,000 toward training and developing your workforce.
+The Canada Job Grant offers up to $10,000 toward training and developing your workforce.
 The funding can be used for a variety of purposes such as hiring and training programs that develop skillsets and enhance employee performance on the job.

 Although this grant is available Canada-wide, it’s important to note that each province and territory usually has it own CJG program – with the exception of Quebec – which will likely dictate specific funding requirements and eligibility criteria.
 You will need to meet the eligibility requirements for the province or territory that your business is located in.